Zodiac Milpro: History

+Origins

+The first verified recorded "inflatable boats" are probably the inflatable pontoons used by the Duke of Wellington's forces in the Napoleonic wars.
+The first modern inflatable boats were designed and built almost concurrently by RFD in the UK and Zodiac in France.

-The first inflatable boats were designed in 1920 by Zodiac, which produced its first prototypes for the army in 1934.
+Zodiac, like RFD, had existing expertise in dirigible airships made from vulcanised rubber.
+Zodiac produced its first prototypes for the French army in 1934.
 In 1934, Zodiac engineer Pierre Debroutelle designed the prototype of an inflatable kayak.
 In 1937, interested in his research, the Naval Aviation commissioned him to develop a boat capable of carrying torpedoes and bombs.
 Pierre Debroutelle developed a new prototype: a U-shaped boat equipped with two side air chambers joined by a wooden dashboard: the ancestor of the modern Zodiac inflatable boat.

+1934: Zodiac produced the world's first mass produced inflatable boat.
+The boats were popular for military use due to their low center of gravity, large payload, and sea keeping abilities.

 In 1940, Zodiac invented the prototype of the first inflatable boat.

-In the early 1960s, the Royal National Lifeboat Institute in Great Britain designed the first rigid hulled inflatable boat (RIB).
+In the early 1960s, the Royal National Lifeboat Institution in Great Britain designed the first rigid hulled inflatable boat (RIB).
 This hybrid craft was developed for high speed, offshore sea and rescue operations.
 Zodiac Milpro continued research and development of this new technology and developed the concept into today's rigid hull inflatable boats.

+In the 1970s, Zodiac expanded globally, establishing Zodiac of North America and Zodiac Australia.
+In 1971, Zodiac launched the Avon SeaRider, the world's first commercial/military RIB.

-In 1987, Zodiac SA acquired a majority share in the capital of Zodiac Marine Ltd. and a majority stake in Hurricane Rescue Craft Inc. and formed Zodiac Hurricane Marine Inc. (ZHM).
+In 1987, Zodiac Group acquired a majority share in the capital of Zodiac Marine Ltd. and a majority stake in Hurricane Rescue Craft Inc. and formed Zodiac Hurricane Marine Inc. (ZHM).

-In 1991, Zodiac SA combined its Toronto-based distribution subsidiary (ZIT) with its manufacturing company in Richmond (ZHM), to form Zodiac Hurricane Technologies Inc. (ZHT).
+In 1991, Zodiac Group combined its Toronto-based distribution subsidiary (ZIT) with its manufacturing company in Richmond (ZHM), to form Zodiac Hurricane Technologies Inc. (ZHT).
 Today, Zodiac Hurricane Technologies is the world's largest manufacturer of professional RIBs.

+Part of Zodiac Marine & Pool (2007–2013)

+In 2008, Zodiac Military and Professional becomes a separate business unit within the new Zodiac Marine & Pool, founded in 2007.
+Zodiac Marine & Pool established "Zodiac Milpro" as a separate brand in 2011.

+Zodiac Milpro Group (2013–)

+In 2013, Zodiac Marine & Pool sold the Military and Professional business unit "Zodiac Milpro" to Oaktree Capital.

+In 2021, Zodiac Milpro acquires Southampton (UK) based naval architecture firm Vectis Marine.
+The following year, Zodiac Milpro introduced ORIA Marine, a data-monitoring service that supports decarbonization in maritime operations, and acquired Yachtwerft Meyer, a German shipyard that designs and produces custom-made premium boats.

+In 2024, impending sale of Zodiac Milpro announced to the press.